-Counselling is a confidential, helping relationship, where you can talk about the problems and the emotional difficulties you are facing in your life.
+Counselling is a confidential, helping relationship, where you can talk about your problems and make sense of the difficulties you are facing in your life.

-The initial assessment enables me to hear why you have come for counselling and what you hope to gain from the counselling relationship.
+The first session enables me to hear why you have come for counselling and what you hope to gain from the counselling relationship.

 It also gives me the opportunity to discuss how I work and assess whether I am the best person for you to have counselling with.

 As a counsellor, I will really listen to you.
 I will focus on you and what you need and use my expertise to help you explore and work on the problems and emotional difficulties you are facing without judging you.
 I won’t pretend to be the expert on your life.
 Sometimes, this can feel a little frustrating.
 You may be thinking “why won’t she just give me some advice, or tell me what to do?”
 If I did this, you would be relying on me to sort out your problems.
 Counselling is really about helping you to work on your problems yourself.

 So, counselling is about self-development and helping you to get better at living/managing your life.
 It’s about you becoming better at dealing with problems, for example in your close relationships, or feeling better at dealing with feelings such as grief and anxiety.